daavoo/pyntcloud/README.rst

 Concise API
 -----------

-You can access most of pyntcloud's functionality from it's core class: PyntCloud.
+You can access most of pyntcloud's functionality from its core class: PyntCloud.

 With PyntCloud you can perform complex 3D processing operations with minimum lines of code.
 For example you can:

 - Load a point cloud from disk.